metal3-io/metal3-docs/design/metadata-handling.md

 #### Metadata Specifications

 The `metaData` field contains a list of items that will render data in different ways.
-The following objects are available:
+The following types of objects are available and accept lists:

-- **key**: This is compulsory and is the key used for the rendered value in the metadata map.
+- **strings**: renders the given string as value in the metadata.
+It takes a `value` attribute.
-- **string**: renders the given string as value in the metadata
+- **objectNames** : renders the name of the object that matches the type given.
-- **objectName** : renders the name of the object that matches the type given.
+  It takes a `name` attribute.
-- **index**: renders the index of the current object, with the offset from the `offset` field and using the step from the `step` field.
+- **indexes**: renders the index of the current object, with the offset from the `offset` field and using the step from the `step` field.
 The following conditions must be matched :